logo for strength-and-power-for-volleyball.com

 Imagine what a child experiences when transitioning from crawling to walking.
 When a child first learns to walk, she doesn't have to break the habit of crawling, because she doesn't think she has a habit.
 She simply leaves it as she finds walking an easier way of getting around.

-Experiment with this method and you will discover a workable way to make any desirable change in your volleyball game.
+Experiment with this method and you will discover a workable way to make any desirable change in your volleyball mental game.